-When you hear the words “Enterprise License Agreement” (also lovingly referred to as an ELA) your thoughts more than likely start to turn towards companies such as Microsoft, Oracle or IBM.
+When you hear the words “Enterprise Agreement” (also lovingly referred to as an EA) your thoughts more than likely start to turn towards companies such as Microsoft, Oracle or IBM.
 You may even feel a little sweat on your brow as you think about the annual “true up” exercises you have to go through once they are signed.

 But why?
 How does a company that has been traditionally focused on hardware like Cisco, Dell EMC or Netapp come up with a purchase agreement that revolves exclusively around software licensing?
 Most importantly, should you and your enterprise be entertaining these programs?
-Are the programs mature enough and are the benefits great enough to add an ELA as a strategic initiative for your organization at this point in time?
+Are the programs mature enough and are the benefits great enough to add an EA as a strategic initiative for your organization at this point in time?

 You may be surprised to find out that these companies are not new to the software business.
 While they may not be software-only companies, they are definitely packing most of their products’ features into software of some sort – either embedding it within the hardware device itself, or selling subscriptions that only run on specific appliances.
-Most of them have even offered some sort of ELA program to the largest of the large enterprises – but typically by invitation only.
+Most of them have even offered some sort of EA program to the largest of the large enterprises – but typically by invitation only.

 Becoming more agile with software licenses

 However, as technology changes at an ever faster pace, these traditional “hardware” companies are being forced to become more agile and deliver more value in a much faster and flexible way – and not just for their top tier customers.
 The only way to do so is to use software as the vehicle through which they deliver value.
 And once software is decoupled and treated as its own asset,and arguably, becomes the more valuable part of a company’s investment, the need for easier ways to manage and fully utilize that software becomes critical.